chicio/chicio.github.io/_drafts/9999-learning-blender-5-advanced-modeling.md

 ---
 layout: post
-title: "Learning Blender: advanced modeling - part 1"
+title: "Learning Blender: advanced modeling"
 description: "In this new post of the series "Learning Blender" I will talk about advanced modeling in Blender."
 date: 2017-11-25
 image: TO DO